How to keep a healthy digestive system and lose 15 pounds of belly fat

 Leaky gut is an ongoing increase in intestinal permeability that has gained traction in recent years as researchers are learning more about how “holes” in your intestinal lining affect your digestion and overall health.

-It can either be more permeable or actually structurally damaged meaning your small intestine wall is unable to absorb nutrients properly into the bloodstream.
+Your intestinal lining can either be more permeable or actually structurally damaged.
+This means it is unable to absorb nutrients properly into the bloodstream.
 It also means that bacteria and other toxins are leaking into your bloodstream that don’t belong there, triggering an immune response.

 This causes chaos – 90% of your digestion takes place in your small intestine.
 Most health issues facing women today include leaky gut to some extent.